bahtiyartan/troia/docs/96VisualVM.rst

    :target: images/visualvm/profiling_cpu_snapshot.png
    :align: center

+If the analyzed JVM is a TROIA Application server, threads starting with the **RMI TCP Connection** prefix are threads created for the purpose of running processes occurring on the server due to user interaction.

+In the CPU Profiling data, the “Invocations” column shows how many times the relevant method was executed, and Total Time (CPU) is the measured/estimated value of the real CPU time.
+Total Time indicates the total time spent for this method.
+In other words, if the relevant thread is in the waiting state, it does not consume CPU and this time is not included in the CPU time.
+These periods include the time of the methods called by this method.
+“Self Time” shows only the time spent by this method.
+So the time spent in the methods called by the method is not included in the “Self Time” of the calling method.

+In the analyses to be made after the profiling process; the methodology depends on the type of the problem or the nature of the optimization to be made.
+Therefore, it is not possible to create a recepie that shows how to evaluate the results.
+However; there are points to be considered during the analysis process.
+In such analyses, processes carried out with long-term and large-scale data will produce a large amount of profiling data.
+And this makes the examination difficult.
+Therefore, according to the nature of the problem planned to be solved, performing analysis on a subset of the problem that is large enough to be analyzed will be beneficial in terms of speed and resources in the process of determining the problem.
+It would be correct to perform the comparisons to be made during the analysis process with similar system resources.
+If possible, on the same system, and not to compare different processes with each other in order to achieve effective results.

 Memory Profiling
 ================

 To perform memory profiling, the memory option must be started in the "Profiling" tab.
 Before starting, it would be useful to enter a restrictive package for the classes that will be subject to the memory profiling process from the “memory settings” section on the right.
-The most basic package for the TROIA platform can be entered as ** com.ias.** **.
+The most basic package for the TROIA platform can be entered as com.ias.**.
 This package means that all classes except libraries are monitored.

 .. figure:: images/visualvm/profiling_memory.png
    :width: 650 px